-During the three months ended March 31, 2006, the Company incurred \$3.4 million of capital expenditures, primarily associated with the construction of the Avouma development platform.
+During the six months ended June 30, 2006, the Company incurred \$8.5 million of capital expenditures, primarily associated with the construction of the Avouma development platform.
 During the remainder of 2006, the Company anticipates completing and installing the Avouma platform and drilling two development wells.
-Total capital expenditures for the remainder of 2006 are anticipated to be \$24.3 million.
+Total capital expenditures for the remainder of 2006 are anticipated to be \$24.2 million.

-Historically, the Company's primary sources of capital have been cash flows from operations, private sales of equity, borrowings and purchase money debt.
-At March 31, 2006, the Company had cash of \$53.0 million.
+Historically, the Company's primary sources of capital has been cash flows from operations, private sales of equity, borrowings and purchase money debt.
+At June 30, 2006, the Company had cash of \$66.0 million.
 The Company believes that this cash combined with cash flow from operations will be sufficient to fund the Company's remaining 2006 capital expenditure budget, required debt service payments and additional investments in working capital resulting from potential growth.
 As operator of the Etame field, the Company enters into project related activities on behalf of its working interest partners.
 The Company generally obtains advances from it partners prior to significant funding commitments.

 In June 2005, the Company executed a loan agreement for a \$30.0 million revolving credit facility secured by the assets of the Company's Gabon subsidiary.
 The facility will be utilized to finance a portion of the Avouma and Ebouri field development activities.
 The facility extends through June 2008 at which point it can be extended, or converted to a term loan.
 This facility became effective during the first quarter of 2006.
-Under the loan agreements, the IFC holds a pledge of the Company's interest in the Etame Block, and pledge of the shares of VAALCO Gabon (Etame), Inc. the subsidiary which owns the Company's interest in the Etame Block.
-The IFC also has a security interest in any crude oil sales contract the Company enters into for the sale of Etame crude oil.
-This facility replaced an existing term credit facility, the \$1.5 million balance of which was repaid on February 15, 2006 in connection with a \$5.0 million borrowing from this revolving facility.
+Under the revolving credit facility, the IFC holds a pledge of the Company's interest in the Etame Block, and pledge of the shares of VAALCO Gabon (Etame), Inc. the subsidiary which owns the Company's interest in the Etame Block.
+The IFC also has a security interest in any crude oil sales contract the Company enters into for the sale of crude oil from the Etame Block.
+This revolving credit facility replaced an existing term credit facility, which had a remaining balance of \$1.5 million balance that was repaid on February 15, 2006 in connection with a \$5.0 million borrowing from the revolving credit facility.
 The Company incurred a charge of \$0.2 million to write off capitalized finance charges associated with the early repayment of the term credit facility in the first quarter of 2006.

 Substantially all of the Company's crude oil and gas is sold at the well head at posted or index prices under short-term contracts.
-In Gabon, the Company markets its crude oil under and agreement with Trafigura.
+In Gabon, the Company markets its crude oil under an agreement with Trafigura.
 While the loss of Trafigura as a buyer might have a material adverse effect on the Company in the near term, management believes that the Company would be able to obtain other customers for its crude oil.